Get Started with Bitnami Applications from the Oracle Console Marketplace

 Once you have completed these steps, you will have the basic knowledge you need to deploy other Bitnami applications on an Oracle Cloud Infrastructure server.

-Step 1: Get the Bitnami Redmine image
+Step 1: Get the Bitnami Redmine image from the Oracle Console Marketplace

 At the end of this step, you will be ready to deploy the Bitnami Redmine image on an Oracle Cloud Infrastructure Console server.